-There’s an $18 billion property tax cut package on the November ballot, and property owners are on the cusp of one of the biggest changes to the property tax code in generations.
+Property owners across Texas are now experiencing the benefits of significant property tax relief measures that have been fully implemented.
 After facing incredible increases in property values in recent years, Texans have also seen increased property tax bills.
-But, combined with inflation, turbulent job markets, and—for many home-owning seniors—fixed incomes, the situation is untenable.
-The new laws offer to change that, in the form of thousands of dollars of savings for property owners over the next few years.
+But, combined with inflation, turbulent job markets, and—for many home-owning seniors—fixed incomes, the situation became untenable.
+The tax relief laws enacted in 2023 and expanded in 2025 have provided thousands of dollars in savings for property owners.

 But, despite the savings, homeowners can further protect their finances by protesting their property taxes.
-By both harnessing the upcoming savings and making sure your property’s appraised value is an accurate reflection of the market, you can significantly lower your property tax bill.
-To do so, you need to know both what the new laws are changing and why they don’t alter the importance of protesting every year.
+By both harnessing the current savings and making sure your property’s tax appraised value is an accurate reflection of the market, you can significantly lower your property tax bill.
+To do so, you need to know both how the current laws affect you and why you still need to protest every year.

-• A reduced amount due for school district taxes.
+- A reduced amount due for school district taxes.
 In most counties, school district taxes are around 1%, or half of the total property taxes due.
-If you have a homestead exemption, the first $100,000 of your property’s value is removed from calculating the amount you owe for school district taxes.
+With a homestead exemption, the first $100,000 of your property’s value is removed from calculating the amount you owe for school district taxes.

-• A taxable value increase cap.
+- A taxable value increase cap.
 Appraisers calculate the value of homes every year, using a combination of new appraisals and algorithms.
 Depending on market conditions in your neighborhood, your home may appraise for an increase of 10, 15, or even 20% in a single year.
 But the exemption caps your home’s taxable value increase at 10%.
-(There’s a seemingly small but very significant detail here: your homestead exemption caps increases to your home’s taxable value, which is the number tax assessors look at to calculate your bill.
-It doesn’t impact your home’s appraisal value, which can climb steeply upwards if you don’t vigilantly protest your appraisal value every year.)
+Your homestead exemption only limits increases to your home’s taxable value, which is the number tax assessors use to calculate your bill.
+This is a crucial distinction because it does not impact your home’s appraised value.
+The tax appraised value can still increase significantly each year unless you actively protest your property tax assessment annually.

 For example, suppose you have a $325,000 home in a jurisdiction with a 1.10% school district tax and a 2% total tax rate.
-Without a homestead exemption, you would owe $6,500 in property taxes this year.
-With the new measures that passed in November, homeowners get a $100,000 exemption—your taxes decrease to $5,400 (with a savings of $1,100).
+With the current $100,000 homestead exemption, you pay $5,400 in property taxes, saving $1,100 compared to what you would pay without the exemption.

 However, not all properties can receive the benefits of a homestead exemption—only qualifying primary residences do.
 For all other types of properties, such as rental properties and second homes, there is no exemption or protective cap preventing sharp property value increases.